stevavoliajvar/stop_cloudflare/PEOPLE.md

 "Cloudflare, if you don't know this; we have seriously misplaced our trust in you." by @[ADoug](https://twitter.com/ADoug/status/1125266988966739968)

+"Brittany has been killing my inbox with spam.
+I politely ask her to remove me from your marketing list and she replies ... blaming "marketing" and inviting me to an event.
+Two days later, Keenan emails me, inviting me to the same event." by @[johnzilch](https://twitter.com/johnzilch/status/1126898232913739781)

 "I politely replied that I don't have purchasing authority or reason to use your products.
 Then he added me to your mailing list.
 Stop this insanity now." by @[danfuhry](https://twitter.com/danfuhry/status/1001868888789995520)

 "Hi, I get spamed by an Cloudflare employee with the same "Broadening possibilities with Cloudflare"-Mail every day at noon.
 Can this stop immediately please?" by @[BooVeMan](https://twitter.com/BooVeMan/status/1070606946728902656)